 MoDOT believes it is good business to support diversity among its contractors, subcontractors and suppliers.
-Contractors, subcontractors and suppliers working on construction projects that receive federal aid or federal financial participation are required to take reasonable steps to ensure disadvantaged business enterprises have an opportunity to compete and participate in project contracts and subcontracts.
+Contractors, subcontractors and suppliers working on construction projects that receive federal aid or federal financial participation are required to take reasonable steps to ensure disadvantaged business enterprises have an opportunity to compete for and participate in project contracts and subcontracts.

-The overall DBE target for federal fiscal year 2019 is 16.05%.
-The year-todate DBE participation for FFY 2019 is 14.11%.
-This is a 0.82% increase from FFY 2018.
-Of the 14.11% utilization, 1.89% was participation from minority-owned DBE firms, 0.71% was participation from minority womenowned DBE firms, and 11.51% was participation from women-owned DBE firms.
-The collective goals set for projects closed during this period amounted to 10.80%.
-The DBE goals set for projects awarded during this period had committed DBE participation of 10.70%.
+The overall DBE target for federal fiscal year 2019 is 16.05 percent.
+The year-to-date DBE participation for FFY 2019 is 13.72 percent.
+This is a 0.43 percent increase from FFY 2018.
+Of the 13.72 percent utilization, 2.37 percent was participation from minority-owned DBE firms, 0.72 percent was participation from women-owned DBE firms, and 10.63 percent was participation from women-owned DBE firms.
+The collective goals set for projects closed during this period amounted to 10.77 percent.
+The DBE goals set for projects awarded during this period had committed DBE participation of 10.68 percent.
 To narrow the gap between the target and performance, MoDOT is conducting outreach meetings to encourage new firms to apply for DBE certification and using DBE supportive services funding to expand the capacity of certified DBE firms.